Last Updated on

 Fruit Topped Cheesecake with Snyders Pretzel Crust recipe

 Healthy snacking doesn’t have to be boring.
 There are plenty of delicious things you can eat and still be healthy.
 During the summer, we make a lot of fresh fruit salads.
-We grow our own pears, raspberries and rhubarb so there is always fresh fruit of some sort to be had.
+We grow our own pears, raspberries, and rhubarb so there is always fresh fruit of some sort to be had.
 When it’s in season, we go to pick your own places to pick strawberries and apples.
 Picking your own fruits and veggies is not only fun but it’s great exercise that results in healthy food for snacking.

 There’s a lot more to healthy snacking than plain fruits and veggies.
 We love dipping fruits slices and veggie sticks into dips.
-Vegetables are great dipped in humus or a low fat dip.
+Vegetables are great dipped in hummus or a low-fat dip.
 We love putting cream cheese on celery sticks.
 Apple and pear wedges taste delicious dipped into peanut butter or almond butter.
 Sliced strawberries are delicious dipped in organic yogurt of all sorts of flavors.
 You can even slice a banana in half, spread it with peanut butter and sprinkle chopped walnuts or chopped peanuts on top of it.

 I often make the kids a trail mix to snack on that they really enjoy.
 We tend to use more dried fruits when the fresh fruits aren’t in season.
 I take raisins, dried cranberries, dried cherries and other dried fruits like pineapples and apricots and add pretzels, nuts, carob chips, chocolate candies and whole grain cereal pieces.
 If your kids like them, you can toss in pumpkin seeds or sunflower seeds into the trail mix as well.
 This makes a great snack because they can take it with them to school in a container or bring it in the car with them with no mess at all.
-I love it and they have no idea that the reason I like them to eat trail mix is because it’s so healthy for them.
+I love it and they have no idea that the reason I like them to eat trail mix is that it’s so healthy for them.